Mailbutler/dash_creator/README.md

 - bar (horizontal, stacked groups, several colors for non date)
 - line (style, stepped, stacked??)

-Probably some stuff to do with acts_as_dashboard_object: self defined partials
+Probably some stuff to do with acts_as_dashboard_object: self defined partials.
+Explain the DashboardObject usage, what about customized partials ?
+Change chart's one ?

 different filters for same model at once

 Time type ?
 To link with numeric maybe ?

-Explain the DashboardObject usage, what about customized partials ?
-Change chart's one ?

-## Contributing
-Contribution directions go here.

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).